 Post-fossil transition at HIAP has three focus topics Travel, Energy and Food.
 These areas of focus were chosen because of their relationship to fossil fuels and because of the potential changing HIAP’s practices have to reduce the organisations use of fossil fuels and carbon footprint.

-The biggest take away from the first two years of the post-fossil transition has been degrowth.
+The biggest take away from the Po-fo’ Project and the beginning of post-fossil transition has been degrowth.
 It seems easy to follow the mantra of reduction; to eat less meat and take less flights but that ideology is also easily swayed by exceptions – a simplification that can easily misguide or misrepresent by not containing new models or the solution.
 To start from the foundational ideas and change them to new ones can facilitate a more fundamental shift, not just reducing or doing less, but doing things differently.
 What is needed is a shift in the culture of the arts organisation.

 As an international arts organisation we are aware that due to network connections, travel by artists in residence and development of artistic projects, travel is the main source of HIAP’s environmental impact.
 Transportation produces 15% of the world’s greenhouse gas emissions*.
 Which is why it is important to change the way we travel.

 Changing the foods that you eat can have a big impact on your carbon footprint as well as reduce pollution, preserve the environment, slow global warming and reduce use of fossil fuels.

 Including supply chain, crop production and land use, food is responsible for approximately 26% of global emissions*.
 If you include deforestation from agriculture that percentage rises to 32%.
 Fossil fuels are used in every aspect of food production.
 Which is why a conscious choice is of great importance.